-The SoundMagic E11C headphones are the latest addition to a range that represents one of the more surprising success stories of recent years.
-Founded in 2005, a relative flash in the pan compared to many audio companies, SoundMagic rose from obscurity to multiple-Award winners, most notably with its budget in-ear headphone range.
+Founded in 2005, a relative flash in the pan compared to many audio companies, SoundMagic has risen from obscurity to boasting multiple award winners, most notably with its budget in-ear headphone range.

 Clearly not scared of spicing up a winning recipe, the SoundMagic E11C earbuds have an updated driver, which promises improvements to the sound, and a new, silver-plated copper cable.
 The iconic red headphone cable is no more.

 Otherwise, the E11C earphones look the same, with a typical cylindrical, aluminium casing design and a choice of small, medium and large silicone tips, also now in silver.
 There’s a storage case, too, should you be so organised as to use one of them.
 In case it now needs stating, they have the standard 3.5mm headphone cable connection, so you’ll need a dreaded dongle for connecting to USB-C or Apple Lightning ports.

 On the cable for the left earphone are the remote control and mic.
 It’s a standard three-button that should work with Apple and Android phones, giving you volume and stop/start functionality.
 As has become the norm, the remote is light and unobtrusive, so you shouldn’t suffer from unwanted cable noise.